Animatect/Prism2_PluginFusion/README.md

 <br/>

-**TODO: Add link to release**

-You can either download the latest stable release version from: [Latest Release](https://github.com/Animatect/Prism2_PluginFusion/releases/latest)
+- You can either download the latest stable release version from: [Latest Release](https://github.com/Animatect/Prism2_PluginFusion/releases/latest)

-Or download the current code zipfile from the green "Code" button above or on [Github](https://github.com/Animatect/Prism2_PluginFusion)
+- Or download the current code zipfile from the green "Code" button above or on [Github](https://github.com/Animatect/Prism2_PluginFusion)

 <br/>